Greg Street

 Greg Street is an American video game designer and former Head of Creative Development for Riot Games.

 Street was previously employed by Blizzard Entertainment as Lead Systems Designer on the award-winning MMORPG World of Warcraft, and is also known by his screen name "Ghostcrawler" on the World of Warcraft forums and his own Twitter account.
 Prior to being employed by Blizzard, Street worked as a marine biologist, eventually moving into the game design field.
 He also worked with Ensemble Studios on the Age of Empires series of real-time strategy games, during which period he was also known by the screen name "Deathshrimp".

 In November 2013 he announced on his personal Facebook that he was leaving Blizzard Entertainment to pursue a "great opportunity for something new and exciting."
 In January 2014, it was announced that Greg Street had become the Lead Game Designer for Riot Games and in August 2018, Street shared the news that he would become Head of Creative Development at Riot, through a tweet in which he stated he would not be working directly on League of Legends anymore.

+On 17 December 2020, Street announced that he had been working as executive producer on a previously unannounced MMO set in the League of Legends universe, simultaneously announcing the game's development.
+He remained with the project until he left Riot Games in March 2023.

-On 28 July 2021, Street's name came up in a photo-op in the infamous Cosby Room with Alex Afrasiabi, who was named in California State lawsuit against Activision-Blizzard for mistreating women at the company.
+On 28 July 2021, Street's name came up in a photo-op in the infamous Cosby Room with Alex Afrasiabi, who was named in a California State lawsuit against Activision-Blizzard for mistreating women at the company.

 Education and early career

-Street graduated from McDaniel College in 1991 with Bachelor of Arts degrees in biology and philosophy, later earning a PhD in marine science.
+Street graduated from McDaniel College in 1991 with a Bachelor of Arts degrees in biology and philosophy, later earning a PhD in marine science.
 Between 1996 and 1998, Street worked as a research assistant professor at the University of South Carolina.
 Street has said his work was only enjoyable to him "for the first several years or so...As I moved up the ranks, however, I was spending more and more of my time writing grant proposals, filling out paperwork and playing departmental politics."
 Street found that his profession involved "a lot of doing the same thing over and over again."